 Action Plan: keep a daily self-care checklist.
 It is also beneficial to check in with yourself each day to ask your self how you are feeling.

-Enter your name and email address below to the password to get the Resource Library, which includes a PDF version of this self-care checklist!
+Enter your name and email address below to gain access to the Resource Library.
+The Resource Library includes a PDF version of this self-care checklist!
 The PDF will include this completed example checklist in addition to a blank one for you to complete with your personal list.